mchmarny/dapr-demos/autoscaling-on-queue/README.md

 watch kubectl get pods -l app=autoscaling-subscriber
 ```

-> Note, by default the subscriber service Keda scaler is set to scale to 0, so you will not see anything pods yet.
-We will address that with the producer by creating some lag on the `metric` queue.
+> Note, by default the subscriber service Keda scaler is set to scale to 0, so you will not see any pods yet.
+We will publish data on the `metric` topic with the `producer`.

 ### Producer